Ages 18 Months to 24 Months*

 One minute they are sitting quietly listening to you read a story, and then suddenly they are headed towards their next life lesson – whether it is how to chase and capture the cat or how to pull a wagon full of toys.

-At the St. Charles Children’s Learning Center, our specially trained caregivers understand your toddler’s desire for hands-on learning, and we will help them explore in a safe, caring environment that recognizes wagon mishaps and mistakes with cats for what they are – learning opportunities.
+At the St. Charles Children’s Learning Center, our teachers understand your toddler’s desire for hands-on learning, and we will help them explore in a safe, caring environment that recognizes wagon mishaps and mistakes with cats for what they are – learning opportunities.

 While you are working on your own education, career, or other family–related duties, we will provide you with regular communication so you will know your toddler is meeting learning milestones and having fun.